Chart Color Schemes

 Munno Para West - Angle Vale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Munno Para West - Angle Vale's dwelling structures, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Adelaide metro's 83.7% houses and 16.2% other dwellings.
+In Munno Para West - Angle Vale, as per the latest Census, 96.0% of dwellings were houses, with the remaining 4.0% comprising semi-detached homes, apartments, and other types.
+This contrasts with Adelaide metro's dwelling composition of 83.7% houses and 16.2% other dwellings.
 Home ownership in Munno Para West - Angle Vale stood at 14.3%, with mortgaged dwellings at 52.3% and rented ones at 33.3%.
-The median monthly mortgage repayment was $1,484, higher than Adelaide metro's $1,300.
+The median monthly mortgage repayment was $1,484, above Adelaide metro's average of $1,300.
 Median weekly rent in the area was $310, compared to Adelaide metro's $265.
-Nationally, Munno Para West - Angle Vale's mortgage repayments were lower at $1,484 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Munno Para West - Angle Vale's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing